nohal/sonar_pi/README.md

 * needs OpenGL (glut.h)
 * based on API 1.18

-- Presently in the status of setting up the repository
+- Presently in the status of setting up the repository.
+Not all files uploaded yet.